Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable-assembly.md

 ## Step 1: Assembling RTC Shield

 As the first step, the DLS is populated with all the required components and connectors.

---TODO IMAGE_DLS_EMPTY_WITH_HEADERS_ISO_VIEW

 ### Step 1.0: Installing DLS Headers